fallk/NFM-for-SketchUp-1/README.md

 ### July 2017 (0.7.0)
  * Added color support when importing.
    * Materials will have a prefix 'nfm'
-     * Names are currently fucked
+     * Names are currently borked
  * Restored support for legacy frontL and backL materials
  * Added RubyMine project
    * Will probably not work for you